kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ![Uploading centroids](img/uploading-centroids.png)

 **Upload & Templates:** Here you can:
-- You can specify the `readme` file that is bundled with the downloaded occurrence data.
+- Specify the `readme` file that is bundled with the downloaded occurrence data.
-- You can specify the taxonomic upload template for the Master lists.
+- Specify the taxonomic upload template for the Master lists.
 This is then downloadable on the Upload – Taxonomic data.
-- You can specify the generic occurrence upload template for the occurrence data.
+- Specify the generic occurrence upload template for the occurrence data.
 This is then downloadable on the Upload – Occurrence data.
 If different biodiversity groups have customised master and occurrence upload templates then these are added in Taxon Management. ([See notes on Taxon Management](taxa-management.md))
 - Turn on / off Auto validation of taxa (taxa uploaded using Taxonomic upload are automatically validated if this is clicked).

 ![uploads-and-templates](img/uploads-and-templates.png)